About The Event

 Sabine Graf Athabasca University Canada

-Sahar Alshorbagi College of Education, Sultan Qaboos University Oman
+Sahar Alshorbagi Sultan Qaboos University Oman

 Salah Sharhan Golf University of Science and Technology Kuwait

-Shadi Abou-Zahra W3C Web Accessibility Initiative (WAI) International
+Shadi Abou-Zahra W3C Web Accessibility Initiative

 Simon Harper University of Manchester UK